SuperMoney: SuperMoney App

-SuperMoney Comparison Site
+Comparison platform

-SuperMoney is not a direct supplier of financial services; it is instead a comparison platform.
-The company's goal is to provide a transparent data source for financial product information that helps consumers make informed financial decisions.
-Its comparison tools provide information on credit card selection, college loans, banking, mortgage loans, personal loans, auto loans, business loans, stock trading, insurance policies, and other financial services.
+SuperMoney operates as a comparison platform rather than a direct supplier of financial services.
+The company provides information and reviews across financial product categories including credit cards, personal loans, auto loans, student loans, mortgages, business loans, banking, insurance, and stock trading.

-SuperMoney leverages its data to publish financial service industry studies that have been cited by media outlets such as CNBC, Business Insider, Forbes, Fox News and Reader's Digest.
+SuperMoney leverages its data to publish financial service industry studies that have been cited by media outlets such as CNBC, Business Insider, Forbes, Fox News, and Reader's Digest.

-SuperMoney Loan Offer Engine
+Loan offer engine

-SuperMoney launched its loan offer engine in 2017 and in 2018 announced it had processed over one billion dollars' worth of financing requests.
-Less than a year later the firm announced it had doubled that volume to $2 billion worth and then to $5 billion within two years of that.
-The SuperMoney loan offer engine allows a consumer to fill out a financing request which is forwarded to matching lending partners, who return pre-approved offers in real time.
+SuperMoney launched its loan offer engine in 2017.
+By October 2018, the platform had processed over $1 billion in financing requests, reaching $2 billion by August 2019 and $5 billion by May 2021.
+The engine allows consumers to fill out a single financing request, which is forwarded to matching lending partners who return pre-qualified offers in real time.

-SuperMoney Point of Sale Lending Platform
+Point-of-sale financing

-SuperMoney launched its "No Fee Financing Platform" point of sale financing solution for small businesses in May 2018.
-The platform makes point of sale financing, in the form of point of sale loans, available to merchants and service providers across all industries including home improvement, health, and specialty retail.
-The platform is offered to merchants at no cost.
-SuperMoney generates revenue through its lending partners instead of charging merchants a discount rate fee to use the service.
+SuperMoney's point-of-sale financing platform, launched in May 2018, provides point of sale lending to merchants and service providers across industries including home improvement, health, and specialty retail.
+The platform is offered to merchants at no cost; SuperMoney generates revenue through its lending partners rather than charging merchants a discount rate fee.